-Honnold’s achievements include the first free-solos of 1,200-foot Moonlight Buttress in Utah’s Zion National Park and the 2,200-foot Northwest Face of Half Dome, in Yosemite.
+Honnold’s achievements include the first free solos of 1,200-foot Moonlight Buttress in Utah’s Zion National Park and the 2,200-foot Northwest Face of Half Dome, in Yosemite.
 In 2012, he achieved Yosemite’s first so-called Triple Solo: climbing, in succession, the park’s three biggest faces—Mount Watkins, Half Dome, and El Capitan—alone in under 24 hours.
-This June, he and Tommy Caldwell became the first people to climb the Nose route on Yosemite’s El Capitan in under two hours.
+In June, he and Tommy Caldwell became the first people to climb the Nose route on Yosemite’s El Capitan in under two hours.

 He is also the founder of the Honnold Foundation, an environmental non-profit.
 To this day, he maintains a simple dirtbag climber existence, living mostly out of his van and traveling the world in search of his next great vertical adventure.

 During a long interview on The Tim Ferriss Show, Honnold discussed his relationship to fear, risk, and other mental challenges in sports and life.
 Below is an excerpt of their conversation, edited by Outside.